the Doors to Your Creative Career: Designing Portfolios with Panache

 1. Overloading with Projects

 Quality beats quantity.
-Too many findings can dilute your strongest work.
+Too many examples can dilute your strongest work.

 2. Ignoring Mobile Optimization